DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: Related Work

 \section{Related Work}

 Recent developments in mobile manipulation have emphasized the importance of human-like pushing skills for expanding payload capacity and service delivery\cite{Scholz2011cart, tang2024Unwieldy}.
 For trolley collection, previous studies have investigated trolley identification\cite{xie2025Autonomous}, dual-arm mobile manipulation\cite{zhang2025integrating}, and collaborative queue transportation\cite{xia2023Collaborative}.
-However, they heavily rely on global localization and navigation based on LiDAR and inter-robot communication, which are not always available in practice.
-For trolley stacking solely using onboard camera, this paper extends the previous system\cite{zhang2025integrating} with accurate docking maneuvers, thereby facilitating rapid deployment while ensuring low cost and system flexibility.

 Docking is a critical capability for robots, referring to the maneuver of aligning a robot to a target with the desired position and orientation.
 It has been widely studied in logistics\cite{Tsiogas2021Pallet, Gutierrez2025Geometric}, quadrotors\cite{nie2022Vision, WANG202240} and surface vehicles\cite{cao2024design}.
 Path-tracking methods\cite{herrero2013selfConfiguration, peng2023mpc, yadegar2025AutonomousTarget} rely on high-precision global localization and wireless communication for target pose estimation.
 In contrast, recent studies\cite{wang2021AutonomousTarget, chen2021virtual, nie2022Vision} have leveraged VS to reduce dependency on external modules, thereby developing lightweight systems using cameras.
-For mobile robot docking, Wang et al.\cite{wang2021AutonomousTarget} present a VS controller using AprilTag for target pose estimation.
-However, the docking problem in trolley stacking faces additional challenges involving model uncertainty and environmental limitations.
+For mobile robot docking, Wang et al.\cite{wang2021AutonomousTarget} presented a VS controller using AprilTag for target pose estimation.
+However, the docking problem of trolley stacking faces additional challenges involving model uncertainty and environmental limitations.